pharmdjd/nccovidhospitaldata/README.md

 These data are compiled daily from the North Carolina DHHS COVID-19 Hospitalization Dashboard at: https://covid19.ncdhhs.gov/dashboard/hospitalizations

+I double-check some of the numbers against those compiled by Cone Health occasionally, and thank them for their resource at: https://github.com/conedatascience/covid-data

 Preferred Acknowledgment: Hilary Campbell, PharmD, JD at the Duke-Margolis Center for Health Policy.

 My effort is partially funded by NCDHHS.

 Contact hilary.campbell@duke.edu with questions